singul4ri7y/promit/README.md

  3. Under the ``bin/`` folder the the Promit Interpreter binary resides.
 Move it to any location which is in the **system path** variable.
      - For Windows users, my recommendation is create a folder named ``MyBIN`` on the disk your Windows is installed on and add the folder location to system path variable (How to add folder location to system path variable?
 Well it's 21'st century.
 Google it).
      - For Linux users, you probably already know what to do.
 My preference is to move the binary to ``/usr/local/bin`` where every user can use it.
 Or create a new folder to store the binary and add it to system path (Make changes to ``$PATH`` adding your folder location.
 To make it permanent in do it in the  ``/etc/environment`` file).
+     - For MacOS/Darwin users, move the downloaded binary to ``/usr/local/bin``.
  4. Now run any Promit program in the terminal or command prompt using ``promit MyProgram.promit``.

 <b><i>Done.</i></b>